turingschool/front-end-curriculum/projects/foto-finder.md

   - One for the title of the photo
   - One for the caption of the photo
 - One input field to upload the photo (hint: look at the different HTML input element type attributes and how you can use on of them to select a file from your computer)
+  - [This article](https://tympanus.net/codrops/2015/09/15/styling-customizing-file-inputs-smart-way/) can help you with styling the file upload button
 - One "Add to Album" button for adding the photo to the album so you see it on the page
 - A section for all of the photos in the album to live